department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/c-123-aircraft.md

 </div>

-### How to Apply for Benefits Online
+### How to File a Claim Online

-This is the fastest way to file a claim and get your decision:
+This is the fastest way to file a claim for disability compensation and get your decision:

 <ol class="process" markdown="0">
 <li class="process-step list-one" markdown="1">